What is a radiologist?

 A radiologist is a physician who is specially trained to obtain and interpret medical images, such as an X-ray.
 They are trained to interpret the images and understand what is functioning normally and if there are any abnormalities.
 Sometimes it is clear that someone has a broken bone or has a migraine, but a radiologist can see inside the body and understand if there are any underlying issues that are of concern.
 If the radiologist finds something, they can then treat the patient or refer them to another specialist.
 For example, let’s say someone twists their ankle and they continue to walk on it.
 They may say to themselves, “I twisted my ankle but I’m fine.
 I don’t need to see a doctor”.
 They might have broken their ankle and a few bones in their foot – if they continue to walk on it and don’t seek any treatment they may make the injury worse.
 If they saw a radiologist and got an X-ray, the radiologist could recommend certain medicine and therapy for a speedy and full recovery, instead of making it worse.

-A CT scan or ‘Cat Scan’ is a use of radiation waves and takes cross-sectional images of the body using a small beam that sends the waves through the body.
+A CT scan or ‘Cat Scan’ is used for radiation waves and takes cross-sectional images of the body using a small beam that sends the waves through the body.
 In other words, a CT scans the body using radiation instead of an X-ray.
 The results are then studied by the doctor and shown to the patient, and any abnormalities are addressed.